You are viewing this site in staging mode. Click in this bar to return to normal site.

 How are the school governors involved and what are their responsibilities?

-The school governing body receives a termly report from the Inclusion Manager to update their knowledge and understanding of the school’s SEND needs and provision.
+The school governing body receives a termly report from the SENCO to update their knowledge and understanding of the school’s SEND needs and provision.
 It is their responsibility to oversee the policy, provision and procedures of SEND at Broadwater.

-There is a named SEND Governor who meets regularly with the Inclusion Manager on an informal and formal basis.
+There is a named SEND Governor who meets regularly with the SENCO on an informal and formal basis.
 The SEND Governor will be invited to Annual Review meetings if appropriate.

 HOW WILL THE CURRICULUM BE MATCHED TO MY CHILD’S NEEDS?

-Broadwater’s Inclusion Policy states that each individual child should be working at the most appropriate level within a subject- therefore differentiation is key to finding the balance between tasks that are challenging but achievable.
-Differentiation is “quality first teaching” and it is the class teacher’s responsibility to know the level at which to pitch a lesson to a particular pupil dependent on needs.
-Tasks will be differentiated in the classroom setting, or by interventions in a small group.
+Broadwater’s SEND Policy states that each individual child should be working at the most appropriate level within a subject- therefore adaptation of the curriculum is key to finding the balance between tasks that are challenging but achievable.
+Adaptation is “quality first teaching” and it is the class teacher’s responsibility to know the level at which to pitch a lesson to a particular pupil dependent on needs.
+Tasks will be adapted in the classroom setting, or by interventions in a small group.
 There will be additional resources to support some children.
 These could include resources to support dyslexic learners, visual supports and practical equipment.

-Settings for Mathematics is the practice in Yr 6 where children are taught in 3 groups with some differentiation for ability.
+Settings for Mathematics is the practice in Year 6 where children are taught in 3 groups with some adaptation by ability.
 The groups are fluid and children move between them, dependent on progress.
 The school looks closely at how it can tailor intervention for groups and individuals so that children can make the best possible progress.

 Interventions can take place within the school day, or sometimes before school.
 The children can be withdrawn in a small group to focus on a shared outcome, or on a 1:1 for an individual outcome.